froala/wysiwyg-cake/README.md

 	git submodule add git://github.com/froala/wysiwyg-cake.git Plugin/Froala

+Or
+	open terminal/command prompt (windows)
+	type composer require froala/wysiwyg-cake enter

 Alternatively, you can download an archive from the [master branch on Github](https://github.com/froala/wysiwyg-cake/archive/master.zip) and extract the contents to `Froala plugin`.

-Make sure that you load the plugin routes by adding to your bootstrap file:
+Make sure that you load the plugin routes by adding to your bootstrap file(bootstrap.php) in config folder:

 Plugin::loadAll(); or  Plugin::load('Froala');
 This will load all plugins at once or only the Froala plugin.